jorisvandenbossche/jorisvandenbossche.github.io/content/2019-11-30-pandas-consistent-missing-values.md

 This is all very new.
 There are still some API questions we are not fully sure about (e.g. what should (boolean) indexing do with missing values?), and we probably overlooked some others.
 So feedback is very welcome!

+Thanks to all the people that already contributed in the discussions.
+And especially thanks to Tom Augspurger for his PRs helping to get this into pandas.